-This benchtop test provides empirical evidence for the continued structural integrity of the devices when subjected to mechanical fatigue replicating in vivo conditions.
+In this test devices are placed in straight mock arteries mounted to a stent/graft tester and subjected to cyclical pressure pulses.
+The pulses create a dynamic radial strain in the mock artery which simulates the strains found in vivo.
 The test is designed to simulate the device radial fatigue due to expansion and contraction of the surrounding vessel.
 Physiological strain of a healthy vessel at normal heart rate is first modeled using mock arteries implanted with the device.
 The test is then accelerated to obtain results in less time than physiological rates would allow.
-The test is conducted under simulated physiological conditions with saline at 37C.
+The test is conducted under simulated physiological conditions with saline at 37°C.

 Commonly tested devices include:

-The testing objective is to meet the requirements for in vitro mechanical fatigue testing stated in ASTM F2477-07 “Standard Test Methods for in vitro Pulsatile Durability Testing of Vascular Stents” as well as ISO 25539-1, 7198:1998, and 99128.
-The test demonstrates the integrity of the device under mechanical fatigue for a minimum of 10 years post-implantation.
+The objective of the test is to meet the requirements for in vitro mechanical fatigue testing stated in ASTM F2477-07 “Standard Test Methods for in vitro Pulsatile Durability Testing of Vascular Stents” as well as ISO 25539-1, 7198:1998, and 99128.
+The test is designed to demonstrate the integrity of the device under mechanical fatigue for a minimum of 10 years post-implantation.
 A device failure is defined by the device manufacturer (for example, any broken or cracked strut visible at 30x magnification during or at the end of the test).
-The device manufacturer will also examine the devices post-testing against the defined acceptance and/or failure criteria.
+Examinations of the devices are made both pre-and post test to determine whether the test has caiused any failures.

 MDT uses ElectroForce 9100 Series Stent Testers which operate on the principle of fluid displacement.
 Electrodynamic linear motors on each end of the tester apply a sinusoidal action which forces fluid into and out of mock arteries causing them to expand and contract.
 A laser micrometer measures the radial strain by scanning the outside diameter of the arteries at 1200 scans per second.